threadi/downloadlist/readme.txt

 * Updated fontawesome and bootstrap icon libraries

 = 3.5.3 =
-* Load our own styles on frontend only if our block is used
+* Load our own styles on frontend only if our block is used in actual page
+* Optimized Font Awesome styles regarding font-weight
+* Updated dependencies